Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_domain_name()

 This attempts to pull the hostname from any URL-like string.
-Along the way it will strip out many invalid characters.
-Note: this will only work with standard ASCII hosts.
+Along the way it will strip out most invalid characters.
+Note: this will only work with standard ASCII domains.

 #### Arguments